Best Things To Do in Masai Mara in Kenya

 Many tourists visit Masai Mara on a three-day trip, but I think you should spend at least four to five days there.
 There are so many things to explore in Masai Mara National Reserve that I promise you won’t get bored.
 The vast reserve covers an area of about 1,510 sq km, equivalent to 580 sq miles.
 As you can see, you need to have ample time to explore and enjoy this breathtaking Masai Mara safari.

 #1.
-Hot Air Balloon
+Take a Hot Air Balloon Safari

 A hot-air balloon safari is one of the most breathtaking experiences that should be on your bucket list.
 Flying over the Masai Mara in a hot-air balloon is probably the most incredible way to see this extraordinary landscape and create unforgettable memories.

 #2.
-Eighth Wonder of the World – Wildebeest Migration
+Witness the Great Wildebeest Migration

 One of nature’s most spectacular wildlife events and the eighth wonder of the world, the wildebeest migration is a large-scale migration of more than one million animals, including wildebeest, antelope, zebra, and lions, and other big cats, from the Serengeti to the Masai Mara.